lhwright13/BetterBooks/README.md

    ./scripts/run_app.sh
    ```

-   The LLM Gateway uses version 1.x of the `openai` Python package.
-If the
+   The LLM Gateway relies on the `google-generativeai` package.
+Ensure the
-   image build installs an older release the gateway will fail to start with
-   an import error.
-Ensure the build has network access so `openai>=1.0` can be
+   image build has network access so the latest version can be installed.
-   installed.

 2. Once running you can access the services on the following ports: